 If you are caught racing and speeding, you can be imprisoned for up to one month and/or a fine up to Rs 500 will be levied if it is a first time offence.
 In case of a second offence, though imprisonment will remain the same, the penalty can go up to Rs 10,000.

 Travelling without a ticket in state transport buses will cost you more.
 The amount of penalty for the offense has been increased from up to Rs.
 200 to Rs.
 500.

 You may have to pay a penalty of Rs.
 2,000 in case you disobey government orders and refuse to share the information requested by authorities.
 Before this, the penalty amount for this offense was Rs.
 500.

-Unauthorised use of vehicles without a licence will cost you Rs 5,000, up from previous penalty amount of Rs 1,000.
+Unauthorised use of vehicles without a licence will cost you Rs 5,000, up from the previous penalty amount of Rs 1,000.

 You do not want to be on any side of an accident, but especially not be found culpable.
 Offences relating to accidents can lead to imprisonment of up to 6 months and/or fine up to Rs 5,000 for the first-time offence.
 For the second offence, you will have to face an imprisonment of up to 1 year and/or you may have to pay a heavy fine of up to Rs 10,000 will be levied.

 If you thought you could skip on that seat belt, or flout the norm for the maximum passengers, think again.
-New penalties have been prescribed for carrying of excess passengers, failure to use safety belt and violation of rules in seating of children, violation of safety measures for motorcycle drivers and pillion riders, refusal to stop and submit vehicle for weighing, use of phones in silent zones and failure to allow free passage to emergency vehicles.
+New penalties have been prescribed for carrying of excess passengers, failure to use safety belt and violation of rules in seating of children, violation of safety measures for motorcycle riders and pillion riders, refusal to stop and submit vehicles for weighing, use of phones in silent zones and failure to allow free passage to emergency vehicles.
 Causing obstruction in the free flow of traffic can lead to a penalty of Rs 500 up from Rs 50 earlier.
-You better furnish on your driving skills.
+You better furnish your driving skills.